emaloney/CleanroomLogger/README.md

 **Avoid needless code execution.** The logging API provided by CleanroomLogger takes advantage of Swift short-circuiting to avoid executing code when it is known that no messages of a given severity will ever be logged.

 For example, in production code with `.info` as the minimum `LogSeverity`, messages with a severity of `.verbose` or `.debug` will always be ignored.
 In such a case, `Log.debug` and `Log.verbose` would be `nil`, allowing efficient short-circuiting of any code attempting to use these inactive log channels.
 Code like `Log.verbose?.trace()` and `Log.debug?.message("Loading URL: \(url)")` would effectively become no-ops at runtime.
-Debug logging adds zero overhead to your production builds, so don't be shy about taking advantage of it.
+Debug logging adds zero overhead to your production builds, so don’t be shy about taking advantage of it.

 ## Architectural Overview